How to reduce CPU load in Live

 Firstly it's important to note that the CPU meter in Live displays the amount of the CPU currently processing audio, rather than the overall CPU load.
 To get an accurate reading of the current CPU load overall, open Activity Monitor (Mac) or Task Manager (Win).
 More information in this article.

 Note: Live's capabilities are only as powerful as your system.
 While the minimum system requirements give the absolute minimum specifications needed to run Live, ideally you'll want to get the most powerful computer that you can afford.
 Despite this, even the most powerful systems can still run into CPU issues depending on their usage.
-The following tips will help you to optimise and streamline your CPU usage as much as possible.
+The following tips will help you to optimize and streamline your CPU usage as much as possible.

-- Optimising Live's Audio and CPU Preferences
+- Optimizing Live's Audio and CPU Preferences

 - Managing CPU-Intensive Devices

 Lower the Sample Rate In Live's Preferences → Audio.
 Try setting it to a value of 44100 or 48000 Hz, which will reduce CPU load drastically if you have used a higher value before.
 Ideally, you should pick the correct setting before starting a new project, rather than changing it while working on an existing one.

 Increase the Buffer Size in Live's Preferences → Audio, ideally to a value by the power of 2, like 128, 256, 512 or 1024.
 Keep in mind that the higher this value is, the higher will audio latency be.